Muskan-kumari1/javascript.md/project.md

 6. HOW to use internal Javascript?
 7. How to use external Javascript?
 8. Functions in Javascript
-9. Variable in Javascript
+9.  important funtions of Javascript
-10. Scope and Lite time of a variablethe HTML Element
+10. Variable in Javascript
-11. DOM(Document Object Method)
+11. Scope and Lite time of a variablethe HTML Element
-12. What is an Operator and Type of Operators in Js
+12. DOM(Document Object Method)
-13. String Concatenation in Javascript
+13. What is an Operator and Type of Operators in Js
-14. Function in Javascript
+14. String Concatenation in Javascript
 15. Array in Javascript
 16. Conditional Statement in Javascript
 17. Types of Conditional Statements in Javascipt